tych0/xcffib/README.md

 expected haskell test data if the tests are failing because you made a change to the generated python code.

+## Hacking on new xcb-proto versions

+Sometimes (more often recently), xcb-proto makes some updates that we need to do some work for.
+These often require some updates to `xcb-types` as well.
+First, hack your changes into `xcb-types` and `cabal install` them., then git clone the version of xcb-proto you want to somewhere, e.g. `~/packages`:

+    ~/packages $ git clone http://anongit.freedesktop.org/git/xcb/proto.git xcb-proto`

+Finally, you can build/test xcffib against this custom version of `xcb-{proto|types}` with:

+    make XCBDIR=~/packages/xcb-proto/src check

 ## Differences

 In general, you should `s/xcb/xcffib/g`.
 Explicit differences are listed below,